flupke/cython-setuptools/README.md

 Features:

-* C/C++ files generated from Cython can be included in the VCS, or not (in which case they are generated on the fly from Cython files)
+* Two distribution models: with C/C++ files included in the package, and without
 * Cython modules are defined in `setup.cfg`
-* Cython can be specified in `install_requires`, `pip` properly installs it before compiling Cython modules
+* Install directly from Cython sources, without installing Cython in the target environment (Cython is only included in `install_requires`)

 ## Installation